a-b-street/docs/book/src/tech/map/geometry/README.md

 ## Part 2: Counting coup

-Let's pick a particularly illustrative [five-way intersection](https://www.openstreetmap.org/node/1705063811) as our example.
 For each road, we've got the original center from OSM and our calculated the left and right side:

 (pic)